the-useless-one/pywerview/README.md

 `pip install` this branch within your pywerview virtual env.
 You can check if your pywerview installation uses the fork by enabling debug logging (`-l DEBUG`).

+pywerview falls back to [simple authentication](https://datatracker.ietf.org/doc/html/rfc2251#autoid-26) if the custom branch is not installed.

 ## TODO

 * Many, many more PowerView functionalities to implement.
 I'll now focus on